matthewstokeley/js-interactions-drag/README.md

   #### Mixins

- a directory is available with potentially common drag methods
+ a directory is available as a storehouse for potentially common dragging functionality.

  ###### moveElToPointer